nonblocking/mashroom/README.md

 ## About ##

 *Mashroom Server* is *Node.js* based **Integration Platform for Microfrontends**.
 It supports the integration of *Express* webapps and API's on the server side and composing pages from multiple *Single Page Applications* on the client side (Browser).
-It also provides common infrastructure such as logging, i18n, storage and security out of the box and supports custom middleware and services in form of plugins.
+It also provides common infrastructure such as security, communication (publish/subscribe), i18n, storage, and logging out of the box and supports custom middleware and services in form of plugins.

 From a technical point of view the core of *Mashroom Server* is a plugin loader that scans npm packages (package.json) for plugin definitions and loads them at runtime.
 Such a plugin could be an *Express* webapp or a *SPA* or more generally